Idris of Libya: Head of the Senussi Order: 1916–22

 At the end of the First World War, the Ottoman Empire ceded their claims over Libya to the Kingdom of Italy.
 Italy, however, was facing serious economic, social, and political problems domestically, and was not prepared to re-launch its military activities in Libya.
 It issued statutes known as the Legge Fondamentale, for the Tripolitanian Republic in June 1919 and Cyrenaica in October 1919.
 These were a compromise by which all Libyans were accorded the right to joint Libyan-Italian citizenship, while each province was to have its own parliament and governing council.
 The Senussi were largely happy with this arrangement and Idris visited Rome as part of the celebrations to mark the promulgation of the settlement.
 In October 1920, further negotiations between Italy and Cyrenaica resulted in the Accord of al-Rajma, in which Idris was given the title of Emir of Cyrenaica and permitted to administer autonomously the oases around Kufra, Jalu, Jaghbub, Awjila, and Ajdabiya.
 As part of the Accord he was given a monthly stipend by the Italian government, who agreed to take responsibility for policing and administration of areas under Senussi control.
 The Accord also stipulated that Idris must fulfill the requirements of the Legge Fondamentale by disbanding the Cyrenaican military units, but he did not comply with this.
 By the end of 1921, relations between the Senussi Order and the Italian government had again deteriorated.

 Following the death of Tripolitanian leader Ramadan Asswehly in August 1920, the Republic descended into civil war.
-Many tribal leaders in the region recognized that this discord was weakening the region's chances of attaining full autonomy from Italy, and in November 1920 they met in Gharyan to bring an end to the violence.
-In January 1922 they agreed to request that Idris extend the Emirate of Cyrenaica into Tripolitania in order to bring stability; they presented a formal document with this request on 28 July 1922.
-Idris' advisers were divided on whether he should accept the offer or not.
+Many tribal leaders in the region recognized that this discord was weakening the region's chances of attaining full autonomy from Italy, and, in November 1920, they met in Gharyan to bring an end to the violence.
+In January 1922, they agreed to request that Idris extend the Emirate of Cyrenaica into Tripolitania in order to bring stability; they presented a formal document with this request on 28 July 1922.
+Idris's advisers were divided on whether he should accept the offer or not.
 Doing so would contravene the al-Rajma Agreement and would damage relations with the Italian government, who opposed the political unification of Cyrenaica and Tripolitania as being against their interests.
-Nevertheless, in November 1922 Idris agreed to the proposal.
+Nevertheless, in November 1922, Idris agreed to the proposal.